Image credit- shutterstock.com

-While the entire country is grappled with the pandemic, which has led to a shortage of drugs and vaccines, more and more pharma players are turning to CDMOs for leveraging the benefits of outsourced services.
+While the entire country is grappling with the pandemic, which has led to a shortage of drugs and vaccines, more and more pharma players are turning to CDMOs for leveraging the benefits of outsourced services.
 Moreover, the switch from pharma to biologics has also brought about a significant change to the overall manufacturing requirements.
-This change also calls for advanced equipment that are highly efficient, easy-to-use and most importantly, be applicable throughout the process, that is, from development to scale-up levels.
+This change also calls for advanced equipment that is highly efficient, easy to use, and most importantly, be applicable throughout the process, that is, from development to scale-up levels.

 The role of single-use technologies

 The burgeoning demand for biologics involves smaller batch sizes, which in turn, requires more flexibility in manufacturing solutions.
 Due to this very reason, there is a need for switching from large manufacturing scales to small flexible facilities, making single-use and disposable technologies more relevant than ever at this juncture.

 These advancements offer better opportunities to develop robust biomanufacturing processes at a much faster pace.
 For instance, it can enable a CDMO to evaluate their operations, deliver solutions, install them, and finally be prepared to kick off in around six to ten months or less, thus entering the market with a rapid go-to strategy and maintain a competitive edge in the overall biologics production.

 Need for collaborations

 At a crucial time like this when there is a shortage of development and delivery facilities, biotech companies and CDMOs should join forces and work together to address this issue.
 Doing so will benefit biotech companies in numerous ways.